Setareh Law

 Truck Accidents Are More Severe

-Most 18-wheel trucks weigh up to 80,000 pounds.
+Most 18-wheeler trucks weigh up to 80,000 pounds.
 Conversely, the average car weighs just over 4,000 pounds.
-The truck’s weight and size aren’t the only factors that contribute to an accident; drivers also have larger blind spots, longer stopping distances, and wider turn radiuses.
+The truck’s weight and size aren’t the only factors contributing to an accident; drivers also have larger blind spots, longer stopping distances, and wider turn radii.
 All of these factors can cause a truck accident to be life-threatening.
 Remember that some trucks also carry potentially hazardous cargo, such as flammable chemicals, making accidents even more dangerous.

 Truck Accidents Involve Multiple Parties

-In car accidents, the injured party will file a claim against the other driver.
+In a commercial truck accident, the injured party will file a claim against the other driver.
 This will typically include their insurance company, but the accident victim is only dealing with one party.
 However, with truck accidents, there may be several parties liable for the accident.
 You might be able to file a claim against the truck driver, company, or manufacturer.
 The accident may have been caused by cargo hitting your vehicle.
 If this is the case, the company that loaded the truck could be responsible.

 Trucking companies have large legal teams at their disposal, with highly trained and aggressive lawyers representing them.
 Large companies want to avoid paying out large settlements, and their attorneys will employ sneaky tactics to reduce your claim.
 This is why it’s essential to speak with a personal injury attorney before speaking to an insurance company or other lawyer.